browniecharl/express-challenge/README.md

-# Note Taker Starter Code
+# Note-Taker-Challenge

 ## Description:

-This is an application was inspired to allow users to organize their thoughts and keep track of any tasks they need to complete.
+This is an application that was inspired to allow users to organize their thoughts and keep track of any tasks they need to complete.

 ## Built With